 Applicants interested in the MBA/JD combined program must file separate applications to and be admitted by both schools.
 Applicants must indicate on both applications that they are applying for this specific dual degree program.

-Applicants must take the GMAT (GRE also accepted) for admission to Michigan’s Ross School of Business and the LSAT for admission to the Law School.
+Applicants must submit test scores or a Statement of Academic Readiness for admission to Michigan’s Ross School of Business.
+More information can be found here.
+The LSAT is required for admission to the Law School.

 For basic information about the Law and Business Administration (JD/MBA) program, please visit the Law School web site.